Empowering Nurses with the Next Generation of AI Tools

 Features For Nurses

-Structure conversational speech into discrete chart fields
+Structure conversational speech into discrete chart fields within the health record

 Bring sticky notes and paper handovers to a digital space